 Dr. Roebuck has previously served for 32 years as a pastor in 5 churches located in Kentucky, Alabama, and Tennessee.
 Most recently, he served for 17 years as the Senior Pastor of Woodmont Baptist Church in Nashville.
 He serves as the Executive Director of Belmont University’s Rev. Charlie Curb Center for Faith Leadership and as an adjunct for the College of Theology and Christian Ministry at Belmont University.
 He is the author of four devotional books, Christmas – Then and Now, Morning Conversations, Creating Space, and soon to be released The Conversations Continue.
 Dr. Roebuck holds a B.A. from Samford University in Birmingham, along with an M.Div. and an D.Min. from The Southern Baptist Theological Seminary in Louisville.

 Shanty supports the healthiness of churches and communities.
 She holds experiences across Nashville with organizations such as World Relief Nashville, Boys and Girls Club, Preston Taylor Ministries, Catholic Charities, and Prevent Child Abuse Tennessee as a social worker.
-She provides admin and organizational support for the grant initiative as the Program Administrator of Project Thrive.
+She provides admin and organizational support for the grant initiative as the Program Manager of Project Thrive.
 Shanty graduated from Belmont University with a B.A. in Christian Leadership and B.S.W. in Social Work.
 She also has an M.S.S.W in Social Work: Organizational Leadership from University of Tennessee Knoxville.

 With a deep passion for the local church, as well as a commitment to the health and success of both clergy and congregations, Dr. William “Bill” Wilson founded The Center for Healthy Churches in 2014.
 This followed his service as President of the Center for Congregational Health.
 He brings over 33 years of local church ministry experience to the Center, having served as pastor in churches located in Virginia, South Carolina, and Georgia.